totoCZ/pgwaiter/README.md

 ## Configuring Your Backup Strategy

-This tool uses a flexible, two-tiered retention policy controlled by two environment variables.
+This tool uses a flexible, two-tiered retention policy controlled by environment variables.
 Understanding how they interact is key to designing a strategy that fits your needs.

 -   `KEEP_FULL_DAYS`: Controls the maximum age of a **full backup**.
-If a full backup is older than this value, it and **all of its incremental backups** are deleted together as a complete chain.
+If a full backup is older than this value, it and **all of its associated incremental backups** are deleted together as a complete chain.
+This is the ultimate lifespan of any backup.

--   `KEEP_INCREMENTAL_DAYS`: Controls the maximum age of **individual incremental backups** within an older, retained chain.
+-   `KEEP_INCREMENTAL_DAYS`: Controls the retention of an **entire set of incremental backups** for a given chain.
+If the **oldest** incremental in a chain is older than this value, then **all incrementals in that chain are deleted together**, leaving only the full backup for long-term retention.
+This treats the incremental history as a single, atomic unit.

-**The Golden Rule:** The most recent backup chain is **always kept**, regardless of these settings.
+**The Golden Rule:** The most recent backup chain (the one currently being added to) is **always kept fully intact**, regardless of these settings.
 Pruning only applies to older, completed chains.

 ### Example Strategies

 Here are a few common scenarios to illustrate how you can configure the script.

-#### Strategy 1: Standard (Default) - Daily history for a week, monthly for longer.
+#### Strategy 1: Standard (Default) - Granular history for a week, long-term fulls for a month.

-You want to restore to any specific day within the last week.
-For anything older, you're happy with just having the full backups available for a month.
+You want to restore to any specific point within the last week.
+For anything older, you're happy with just having the full backups available.

 *   **Configuration:**
     ```ini
+    FULL_BACKUP_INTERVAL_DAYS=14 # (default)
     KEEP_FULL_DAYS=30
     KEEP_INCREMENTAL_DAYS=7
     ```
 *   **Outcome:**
-    *   You will always have the current chain (up to 14 days of backups).
+    *   You will always have the current, active chain (up to 14 days of granular backups).
+    *   For an older chain, the script checks its very *first* incremental backup.
-    *   For older chains, the full backup will be kept for up to 30 days.
+        *   If that first incremental is now **older than 7 days**, all of its following incrementals are deleted at once.
+This cleanly retires the granular history, leaving only the full backup for long-term storage (which will be kept for up to 30 days).
-    *   However, any *incremental* backups in that old chain that are older than 7 days will be deleted to save space.
-This leaves you with "orphaned" full backups for long-term retention, while cleaning up the daily clutter.
+        *   If that first incremental is **7 days old or newer**, the entire set of incrementals for that chain is kept, preserving your granular restore points.

 #### Strategy 2: Long-Term Archival - Keep fulls for a year, incrementals for two weeks.